About Cuba Travel

 Streets in Havana vary significantly by area – Vedado, Playa, Miramar and outer portions of the city are much more green and spacious than tightly populated Habana Vieja and Centro Habana.
 Trash overflowing out of dumpsters is not uncommon on many streets, but the prevalence of state-employed street sweepers and the general Cuban tendancy not to waste ANYTHING prevent worse refuse problems.
 In Habana Vieja, there is a lot of dust in the street – housecleaning and showers are important.
 Local people wash their shoes regularly, and UV-sanitize them to dry in the sun on a balcony.

-Sidewalks — crumbling in most parts of the city – are a significant hazard.
-Sturdy foot gear and attentive stepping are necessary.
+Sidewalks — crumbling in most parts of the city – can be a hazard if you don’t watch your step carefully.
+Sturdy foot gear and attentive walking are necessary.
 Leave your stilettos at home.